smarie/python-pytest-harvest/docs/index.md

 [![Build Status](https://travis-ci.org/smarie/python-pytest-harvest.svg?branch=master)](https://travis-ci.org/smarie/python-pytest-harvest) [![Tests Status](https://smarie.github.io/python-pytest-harvest/junit/junit-badge.svg?dummy=8484744)](https://smarie.github.io/python-pytest-harvest/junit/report.html) [![codecov](https://codecov.io/gh/smarie/python-pytest-harvest/branch/master/graph/badge.svg)](https://codecov.io/gh/smarie/python-pytest-harvest) [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://smarie.github.io/python-pytest-harvest/) [![PyPI](https://img.shields.io/badge/PyPI-pytest_harvest-blue.svg)](https://pypi.python.org/pypi/pytest_harvest/)

+!!! success "New simplified usage: with the default fixtures provided, you can now start collecting data from your tests in less than 5 minutes !"

 `pytest` is a great tool to write test logic once and then generate multiple tests from *parameters*.
 Its *fixture* mechanism provides a cool way to inject dependencies in your tests.

 At the end of a test session, you can already **collect various data** about the tests that have been run.
 However as opposed to *parameters* (`@pytest.mark.parametrize`), `pytest` purposedly does not keep *fixtures* (`@pytest.fixture`) in memory, because in general that would just be a waste of memory.
 Therefore you are currently **not able to retrieve fixture values at the end of the session**.

-`pytest-harvest`
+With `pytest-harvest`:

+ * you can **store all instances of a fixture** with `@saved_fixture`, so that they remain available until the end of the test session.

+ * you can use the special `results_bag` fixture to **collect interesting results** within your tests.

- * provides a helper function to retrieve the status, duration and parameters of all tests at the end of a session, without having to register hooks
+ * you can use the special `[session/module]_results_[dct/df]` fixtures to easily **collect all available data** at the end of a session or module, without having to register `pytest` hooks.
+The status, duration and parameters of all tests become easily available both as dictionary or `pandas` dataframe, and your saved fixtures and results are there too.

- * allows you to very easily declare that a fixture should be stored in memory until the end of the session.
-This unlocks many new usages ; one of them proposed in this library is to create **special "result bag" fixtures** to collect interesting items from your tests.
+ * you can create your own variants of the above thanks to the API, for more customized data collection and synthesis.

-With that, you can now create **applicative benchmarks**.
-For example if you have a new data science algorithm and wish to run it against several datasets, you can
+With all that, you can now easily create **applicative benchmarks**.
+See [pytest-patterns](https://smarie.github.io/pytest-patterns/) for an example of data science benchmark.

- - create a *test* that applies the algorithm on a given dataset
- - *parametrize* it so that it runs against several datasets
- - **NEW** store accuracy values in each test run thanks to a "result bag" *fixture*
- - **NEW** retrieve all accuracy values at the end of the *session* for reporting.

-Note: you can learn more about how to design such a benchmark in [pytest-patterns](https://smarie.github.io/pytest-patterns/) (coming soon)

 !!! note
     `pytest-harvest` has not yet been tested with pytest-xdist.
 See [#1](https://github.com/smarie/python-pytest-harvest/issues/1)